Vico Sotto gives teeth to city laws vs unregistered Chinese resto

 It was the same year that POGOs were introduced as a new industry after Chinese President Xi Jinping banned online gambling within China.

-POGOs and other establishments mainly catering to Chinese workers occupied significant numbers of residential and commercial spaces around the metro.
+POGOs and other establishments mainly catering to Chinese workers occupies a significant numbers of residential and commercial spaces around the metro.